Department of Elementary and Secondary Education Logo

 A: Yes, a group of 12 civics educators comprise our Grade 8 Civics Assessment Development Committee.
 These educators review all sources, test questions, and scoring materials prior to field testing and also review all test questions and their associated data after field testing.
 In addition, a separate Bias and Sensitivity Committee reviews all tests items and scoring materials before and after field testing.
 Educators play a critical role in providing feedback for this test, and for all MCAS tests.

-Q: What will the MCAS Grade 8 Civics assessment look like?
+Q: What does the Civics assessment look like?

 Q: What is the structure of the state-level performance task?